Registration Requirements for Felons – Section 775.13

 Entering a plea to a felon comes with serious consequences that can last a lifetime.
-If the court adjudicated you guilty of the felony offense, then Florida law deprives convicted felons of certain civil rights including being issued or renewing a professional licenses to sell real estate or insurance, holding public office, serving on a jury, or having the right to vote.
+If the court adjudicated you guilty of the felony offense, then Florida law deprives convicted felons of certain civil rights, including being issued or renewing a professional license to sell real estate or insurance, holding public office, serving on a jury, or having the right to vote.

-Additionally, the statute broadly defines the term “convicted” to mean any felony offense in which a determination of guilt resulted from a trial or the entry of a plea of guilty or nolo contendere, regardless of whether adjudication is withheld.
+Additionally, the statute broadly defines the term “convicted” as any felony offense in which a determination of guilt resulted from a trial or the entry of a plea of guilty or nolo contendere, regardless of whether adjudication is withheld.
+Although charges for violations of this statute appear rare at this time, the authorities can arrest anyone at any time for this crime if that person is required to register and fails to do so.

 Attorney for Convicted Felon Registration in Florida

-The attorneys at Sammis Law Firm represent clients accused of felony and misdemeanor offenses throughout the state of Florida.
+The attorneys at Sammis Law Firm represent clients accused of felony and misdemeanor offenses throughout Florida.

-We can help you understand the registration requirements that last for five years after the sentence is completed.
-Before you enter a plea to any felony offense, it is important to understand all of the potential penalties and collateral consequences.
+We can help you understand the registration requirements that cover the last five years after the sentence is completed.
+Before you enter a plea to any felony offense, it is essential to understand all of the potential penalties and collateral consequences.

 Our main office is in downtown Tampa, FL.
-We have a second office in New Port Richey.
+We have additional offices in New Port Richey and Clearwater, FL.

 Call 813-250-0500.